Treasure Island (Ontario): The legend of Mindemoya

 According to local tradition, Treasure Island was originally named Mindemoya, because of the distinctive shape of the island: rising at one end to a long, flat hill, with a steep drop to a short, low area at the other end.
-According to legend, a great chieftain or demi-god who once lived in Sault Ste.
+There are many legends about the origin of the island.
+One of them tells of a great chieftain or demi-god who once lived in Sault Ste.
 Marie, Ontario, had a wife who would not give him any peace.
 In frustration he eventually kicked her and sent her flying, to land on her hands and knees in Lake Mindemoya, leaving her back and rump above the water, which we see today as the island.
 The word "Mindemoya" supposedly means "old lady's bottom".
 The island lent its name to Lake Mindemoya and in turn to the village of Mindemoya, Ontario.
 The island was renamed "Treasure Island" by a tourist operator who built a resort there in the early 20th century.